Disclaimer & Privacy Policy

 Limitation of Liability Scheme and Limited Partnership

-Cornwalls is a group of independently owned and operated law firms comprising Cornwalls ABN 19 738 311 557 (a limited partnership) Cornwalls (QLD) ABN 18 604 548 601 (individual liability limited by a scheme approved under professional standards legislation) and Cornwalls (NSW) ABN 68 626 837 223 (liability limited by a scheme approved under professional standards legislation).
+Cornwalls is a group of independently owned and operated law firms comprising Cornwalls ABN 19 738 311 557 (a limited partnership), Cornwalls (QLD) ABN 18 604 548 601 (individual liability limited by a scheme approved under professional standards legislation), Cornwalls (NSW) ABN 68 626 837 223 (liability limited by a scheme approved under professional standards legislation) and Cornwalls (EMT Law) ABN 52 644 148 087 (liability limited by a scheme approved under professional standards legislation).